 1) Locate the file you want to save from the Mail app.

-2. Tap on it and hold your finger and select Share.
+2) Tap on it and hold your finger and select Share.
 Or tap to open the file and hit the Share button.

 If you have questions or comments, feel free to send them my way.
 I’m also always curious to learn new productivity tips, so if you know something you feel could make this workflow better, please share with all of us in the comments section below.